evolutiatech/evolutiatech/README.md

 <img width="1096" height="112" alt="Image" src="https://github.com/user-attachments/assets/22ea498f-bf14-4fc2-ba41-d157446eab12" />

 The hyperbolic tangent function is actually a trigonometric function.
 However, our use for it has nothing to do with trigonomy.
 This function was chosen for the shape of its graph.
-You can see a graph of the hyperbolic tangent function in figure below "The Hyperbolic Tangent Function".
+You can see a graph of the hyperbolic tangent function in figure "The Hyperbolic Tangent Function" below.

 <img width="1092" height="448" alt="Image" src="https://github.com/user-attachments/assets/6ed91577-0fdc-4c7b-8154-83152bd77e13" />